NicolasRyjou/PersonalProject/README.md

-# Personal Project
+# Personal Project website
-This is the software for the flask website.
-The website has a database for different functions.
-It will be hosted on pythonanywhere.com.
-It be able to handle requests.
+The website is run using flask. the backend is able to handle POST and GET requests.
+The frontend is writen using Angular.
+The frontend POSTs commands to the backend.